FrostTorrents/Stream-Plus/firefox/README.md

 ## 🤝 Contributing

 Issues and PRs are welcome.
-Please keep features **local-only** and respect the privacy first approach.
+Please keep features **local-only** and respect the privacy-first approach.

 ---